lboro-climb/snackapp.usage/README.md

 [![DOI](https://zenodo.org/badge/426941715.svg)](https://zenodo.org/badge/latestdoi/426941715)
 <!-- badges: end -->

 The goal of snackapp.usage is to provide code to analyse data pulled from the Snacktivity SnackApp.
+The application can be viewed online [here](https://lboro-climb.shinyapps.io/snackapp-usage/).

 ## Installation